TofuBytes-Studies-Group/SP3-Store-Systemer/README.md

 - GDPR compliance is non-negotiable.
 Mismanagement of PII could lead to severe legal repercussions and loss of user trust.
 Security audits and compliance checks will be a regular part of the development cycle.

 ## Conclusion
-The proposed microservices architecture and technology stack will meet the high availability, scalability, and user interaction requirements for MyDRTV while ensuring compliance with GDPR regulations.
-This solution ensures the promotion of Danish TV and films globally through a reliable and engaging platform.